 - The Individual Approval Certificate (APK-rapport),

-- You have to pay road tax from the time your name is transferred to the vehicle registration card (kentekenkaart).
+- You have to pay road tax from the time your name is transferred to the vehicle registration card (the kentekenkaart)

-- You are always required to pay road tax, regardless of whether you are temporarily unable or unwilling to use your vehicle.
+- Paying road tax is compulsory, regardless of whether you are temporarily unable or unwilling to use your vehicle.
 This means that you must pay purely for possessing a vehicle, even if it remains parked on private premises.
-However, under certain circumstances, you can apply for suspension.
+However, under certain circumstances, you can apply for suspension

-- You can arrange to have your road tax bills paid automatically by means of a machtiging (authorization).
+- You can arrange to have your road tax bills paid automatically by means of a machtiging (a direct debit)

-- If you are a resident of the Netherlands, but driving a car that is registered abroad, you still have to pay road tax and vehicle tax (BPM).
+- If you are a resident of the Netherlands, but your car is registered abroad, you still have to pay road tax and vehicle tax (BPM).
 That is, unless you use the car for less than two weeks.
-For those two weeks you will still have to request an exemption from the RDW (Vehicle Technology and Information Center).
+For those two weeks you will still have to request an exemption from the RDW

 It might be helpful for you to read over some more information on bringing your vehicle with you when you move to the Netherlands.